hdbx/qmk_firmware/keyboards/ergo42/keymaps/hdbx/readme.md

 # hdbx

-Designed for Japanese Keyboardists using JIS on the Ergo42.
+This keymap is designed for Japanese Keyboardists using JIS on Windows.

 ## Layer